telmop/RandomStuff/README.md

 # RandomStuff
-Random stuff I work on from time to time
+Random stuff I work on from time to time, or worked on in the past